POWERBOOK 540Video

 This byte of Apple's history from,"30 Years of Apple Products."

-NEWTON MESSAGE PAD OMP
+NEWTON MESSAGE PAD OMPVideo

 Screen: reflective LCD